Safeguarding & Welfare

 Firstly, if you are worried about a child, it is vital you report your concerns – no action is not an option.
 There are five ways to report a concern:

-1. To the club Designated Safeguarding Officer. (see above)
+1. To the club Welfare Officers. (see above)

 2. To the County FA Designated Safeguarding Officer. (see above)